- Assessment

 Vision and Dyslexia

-An appointment with an optician who has a specialism in vision and learning may be recommended before your dyslexia assessment if you experience visual difficulties when reading such as: easily losing your place, seeing two of each word, words appearing blurry, unclear or moving about on the page, if your eyes become sore or water or irritated in some other way, or if reading for more than a few minutes results in a headache.
-Please complete the SASC visual screening checklist if you are considering a dyslexia assessment:
+We ask that children being assessed for dyslexia have had their vision tested within 12 months of the dyslexia assessment.
+If you also report experiencing visual difficulties when reading such as: seeing two of each word, words appearing blurry, unclear or moving about on the page, or if your eyes become sore or water or irritated in some other way, or if reading for more than a few minutes results in a headache, we may recommend that you see a behavioural optometrist, or an optometrist to assess for scotopic sensitivity (also called Meares-Irlen Syndrome).

 - Charlotte Wearmouth, Optometrist: www.patrickandmenzies.co.uk at Braintree